|

 In my experience, electronics, music instruments, and other equipment fetch good prices on eBay.
 Jewelry, household appliances, not so much.
 Don’t waste time selling items that don’t fetch enough to be worth your while.
 Consider donating those.

-2. Start with a Price Below Market Value
+2. Start with a Price Below Market Value (in some cases)

 3. Take Great Photos